Vikas-nathani/Js/README.md

-i have devloped a counter using a basic css html and js
+this repo is about the basic projects using html css and js